TheJacksonLaboratory/FunDataR/3_multivariate/lesson1.md

   `log(x * y) == log(x) + log(y)`.
 If there is a causal relationship
-  between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the initial value of `y`, is equivalent to a linear relationship between the two variables.
+  between `x` and `y` that is additive, that is a one unit change in `x` always results in the same change in `y`, regardless of the initial value of `y`, this will result in a linear dependence of `y` on `x`.
 However, if a one unit change in `x` has an effect on `y` that is proportional to `y`, this means that the same size change in `x` will have a smaller impact on small `y` than on large `y`.
-This will cause the relationship to be non-linear, and typically also cause larger dispersion around the prediction curve at larger values of `y` than for smaller values.
-These proportional multiplicative effects are common in
+This will cause the relationship to be 'exponential' rather than linear, and also usually results in larger dispersions around the prediction curve at larger values of `y` than at smaller values.
+These proportional or multiplicative effects are common in
   nature: adding a fertilizer might make all the plants grow by an additional 10% within a given test period.
 This means that in absolute terms, large plants will see more gain in size than